sf-wdi-19-20/modules/w7_d2_2_active_record_associations/README.md

     * "One owner has many pets"
     * "A pet belongs to one owner"

-3. Add a foreign key to our pets migration:
+3. Add a foreign key to the pets migration:

   ```ruby
   #